National Museum of Asian Art: History

 The Freer Gallery of Art opened in 1923 to display the nineteenth century American painting and Asian art collection of American industrialist Charles Lang Freer.
 Freer provided an initial endowment used to construct the gallery building.
 The Arthur M. Sackler Gallery was built next door to the Freer in 1987, after Arthur M. Sackler donated 1,000 objects of ancient Chinese art and $4 million for a museum to house them.

 The museums have separate collections.
 Based on Charles Freer's will, the Freer gallery can exhibit only works in its collection, and those works are not allowed to travel.
 The Sackler gallery can accept loaned objects and can also loan pieces from its collection.

-The museum is working to strengthen its connections with Korea and art institutions there.
+The museum is working to strengthen its connections with South Korea and art institutions there.

 The museum ended cooperation with the Hong Kong Economic and Trade Office in 2022.

 In February, 2023, the museum entered into an agreement with the government of Yemen to hold and preserve 77 works of art that had been looted from that country.
 The items will be returned to Yemen when the civil war there ends.
 Among the works are 65 carved stone funerary stelae, which are approximately 2,500 years old.